 A couple of years back I remember hearing someone say that worry is second nature to mothers.
 At that point, though, I didn't really grasp the validity of the statement.
 Today, however, I can completely vouch for it being true.
 From what she is eating to why she isn't sleeping, if she is happy to her immunity, my mind keeps going around in circles.
 I'm perpetually concerned about her, to say the least.
 What can I say, anxiety is a part of being a mother!
 Doesn't really go away, does it?

-Since her health is of prime importance I often find myself reading up on ways to boost her immunity or even consulting her pediatrician for the same.
+Since her health is of prime importance I often find myself reading up on ways to increase immunity in kids or even consulting her paediatrician for the same.
 And here are a few things I found out.

 This is something which is recommended by doctors all around the world.
 Breast milk contains immunity-enhancing antibodies and as every doctor will vouch for, it is one of the most important building blocks of a child’s immunity.
 This is precisely one of the reasons why breastfeeding is recommended for a minimum of three to six months.